Ryan-T-Bell/FASTEDCARDIO/src/13_command_and_control/README.md

 # 13. Command and Control
 This is the portion of the program to control blu/gray-space activity.
-1) Forge: Generate agents and LPs
+- 1) Forge: Generate agents and LPs
-2) C2: Manage active agents and LPs
+- 2) Agent C2: Manage active agents and LPs

-## Forge Commands
+## 1) Forge Commands
 - exit (e) - Exit the application.
 - forge - Generate an agent and corresponding listening post. forge -a <beacon/trigger/rat> -f <exe/library> -os <windows/linux> -arch <arch> -ip <ip> -p <port>